orangemug/coffeescript_console/README.md

 Or just install it as an unpacked extension, the details to do that are [here](http://code.google.com/chrome/extensions/getstarted.html)

+Please note you need Chrome 15+ with the command line option `--enable-experimental-extension-apis` enabled.

 ## To build
 To build just run the following from the base directory, which will create you the `.crx` extension to install into chrome